wpilibsuite/allwpilib/tunables/doc/tunables.md

 ```

 The standard production backend is `NetworkTablesTunableBackend`, registered by `RobotBase` with the NT prefix `/Tunables`.
 It publishes non-robust tunables to `/Tunables/<path>` and robust tunables as separate `/Tunables/<path>/value` and `/Tunables/<path>/tune` topics.
 The backend calls `tunables.get()` to publish the current value and `tunables.set(value)` to apply a remotely-written value, subject to the mutability flag.

+Custom backend implementations can use `org.wpilib.tunable.util.PathUtil` for path normalization and descendant checks. `normalizePrefix()` preserves a trailing slash for `removePrefix()` descendant-only matching; registry backend registration uses its own normalization so `/foo` and `/foo/` register the same backend prefix.

 `markDirty()` is called when a tunable with change-notification support is modified locally; backends can use this to avoid polling unchanged `GET_ON_CHANGE` values.
 Backends should call `resetChangedAfterUpdate()` after publishing a changed value so all registered backends can observe the changed flag during the same registry update, and should use `runAfterUpdate()` for non-throwing callbacks that react to tuned values.